aome510/hackernews-TUI/README.md

 `hackernews_tui` is a Terminal UI to browse Hacker News with fully customizable and vim-like key bindings.

 `hackernews_tui` is written in Rust with the help of [Cursive TUI library](https://github.com/gyscos/cursive/).
-It uses [HN Algolia search APIs](https://hn.algolia.com/api/) to get Hacker News data.
+It uses [HN Algolia search APIs](https://hn.algolia.com/api/) and [HN Official APIs](https://github.com/HackerNews/API) to get Hacker News data.

 The application mainly consists of the following views: